imagineLife/big-site/content/mongo/aggregations/section-overview.md

 - aggregate takes an array followed by an object
   - the array is a list of aggregation stages
   - the object is a key/val pair of options for the pipeline
 - each stage has 2 parts: Operator (_operator expressions_) and Arguments.
-Sometimes this is noted in [expression objects](https://docs.mongodb.com/manual/meta/aggregation-quick-reference/#expression-objects), as well as [operator expressions](https://docs.mongodb.com/manual/meta/aggregation-quick-reference/#operator-expressions).
+Sometimes this is noted in [expression objects](https://docs.mongodb.com/manual/meta/aggregation-quick-reference/#expression-objects), as well as [operator expressions](https://docs.mongodb.com/manual/meta/aggregation-quick-reference/#operator-expressions)

 ### Operators

+Operators have 2 uses: one as each stage identifier (_aggregation operators_), and one as each selector in a query (_query operators_)

-Operators are the left key of each stage object.
+- **aggregation operators** are the key of each stage object.
 See the [Quick Ref Doc](https://docs.mongodb.com/manual/meta/aggregation-quick-reference/#index-of-expression-operators) for an index of the available expression operators.
-At the time of writing, there are more than 90
+At the time of writing, there are more than 90.
+  - `$match` and `$project` are agg operators
+- **query operators** are the key of each query element

+  - `$in`, `$gte` and `$lte` are query operators

 - **Arithmetic Operators**: Mongo gives built-in [arithmetic expression operators](https://docs.mongodb.com/manual/meta/aggregation-quick-reference/#arithmetic-expression-operators) like `$abs`, `$add`, `$exp`, `$log10`, `$sqrt` and more
 - **Array Operators**: Mongo gives built-in [array expression operators](https://docs.mongodb.com/manual/meta/aggregation-quick-reference/#arithmetic-expression-operators) like `$concatArrays`, `$arrayToObject`, `$filter`, `$last` and more